jtackaberry/rtk/doc/tutorial.md

 In order to be drawn, all widgets must eventually belong to a container of some sort whose root ancestor is an `rtk.Window`.
-Widgets can be instantiated and modified unparented, but they will be inert until added to a container that ultimately parents up to an `rtk.Window`.
+Widgets can be instantiated and modified while unparented, but they will be inert until added to a container that ultimately parents up to an `rtk.Window`.

 ```lua
 -- Creates a window, which is a container